 There was a time when…we joke that that extra chromosome was a wandering chromosome, because John liked to wander.
 He would go wandering off.
 That was not always fun when you would lose sight of him and he’d vanish.
 He thought this was a great laugh.
 We were all panicking, looking for him.

 I’ll give you an example.
 It’s a small thing.
 When he started school, they were going to arrange a special bus.
 We said, “Why?
 Let him take the regular bus with all the other neighborhood kids.
 He’ll be fine.”
 And he was.
 John never took what he would call a short bus.
 He would always ride the regular school bus.
 And John was very fortunate and continues to be fortunate, because his brothers always looked after him, helped out.
 But they also benefited having John as their brother.
 I think they’re better humans.

 I do remember a funny conversation with them.
 When John started school, I sat them down and said, “Look, we don’t know what’s going to happen.
 But you know John’s a little different.
 People may pick on him.
 They may make fun of him.”
 Our eldest son Patrick thought about this.
 And he said, “Well, that’s okay.
 If that happens, I’m going to talk to them and teach them and let them understand.”
 Jamie smiled and said, “Yeah, we’ll let Patrick talk to them.
 And if that doesn’t work, I’m going to punch them out.”

 David Hirsch: Try diplomacy, and then go to war.

 Mark Cronin: Fortunately it never came to that.
 There’s no doubt Jamie would have done it.

-David Hirsch: So what type of, uh, Activities for the boys involved in when they were younger.
+David Hirsch: So what type of activities were the boys involved in when they were younger?

-David Hirsch: Hey, I thought we had the, we cornered the market on what it was like up until two years ago.
-When the Cubs finally won the world series, after more than a hundred years,
+David Hirsch: Hey, I thought we cornered the market on losing, up until two years ago when the Cubs finally won the World Series after more than a hundred years.